CBGP-UPM-INIA-PUBLIC/Accelerated_Intro_WilkinsonExams/README.md

 # INSTRUCTIONS

-* Clone this repository into your "Course" folder
+* Fork this repository into your GitHub folder
+* Clone YOUR COPY into your laptop
-* cd into the new folder
+* cd into the cloned folder
 * start <code>jupyter notebook</code>
 * Open the appropriate exam (Exam Week 1, or Exam Week 2)
-* Open a new terminal window.
-* <code>cd</code> to the the "CompBio_Exams" GitHub folder you created on Wednesday
-* Start a second jupyter notebook session
-* Create a new jupyter notebook in this folder for your exam answers (Week 1 is a <code>bash</code> notebook kernel; week 2 is a <code>python</code> notebook kernel)
+* Create a new Jupyter Notebook using the Bash kernel (for week 1 exam) or python kernel (week 2 exam)
 * In this new notebook, create a documentation ("Markup") box, and a code box, for each question
      * use the documentation box to explain the logic of your answer
      * the code box to show the code of your answer